oracle-devrel/cd3-automation-toolkit/docs/manage-network.md

        ```

    Continue executing the remaining steps (from Step 6) of [Create Network](#create-network).

+!!!
+Note
+    When using the toolkit with Jenkins, the terraform-apply pipeline for network will need to be stopped before  running terraform import command for DRG.
+After terraform import cmd has been executed successfully, re-launch the terraform-apply pipeline for network folder.

 ### Modify Security Rules, Route Rules and DRG Route Rules